Virtual-Coffee/VC-Community-Docs/monthly-challenges/facilitators-docs.md

 Please read the `facilitators-guide.md` file in the challenge's folder for complete instructions.

+To learn more about how to work with Slack, see the "[Setting Up a Slack Bot](#setting-up-a-slack-bot)" section.

 ### Post Challenge

 - Provide feedback in the `#vc-monthly-challenge-team` channel, like what went well and what could've gone better for the challenge.
 Let us know the support you need and things you think would be nice to do next time.